 AltGSO = altitude of the GSO space station in km.

-Alternative GSO “expanded-cone”

-Altnon-GSO = altitude of the non-GSO space station in km.

-3 If the altitude of the non-GSO space station transmitting in the frequency band 27.5-30 GHz and receiving in the frequency bands 18.1-18.6 GHz and 18.8-20.2 GHz is less than 2 000 km, the angle between the vector from this space station to the centre of the Earth and the vector between this space station and the GSO space station, shall be at least 90°.

-End of Alternative GSO “expanded-cone”
+Reasons: APT Members support keeping the inter-satellite operation within the cone of coverage.

-4 In case the notified service area of the [Alternative GSO “within the cone”: GSO or] non-GSO network/system at higher orbital altitude is not global, the maximum off-nadir angle θMax will vary at each azimuth according to the notified service area and there will be a specific maximum off-nadir angle associated to each azimuth based on the position in space of the FSS network/system at higher orbital altitude and the geographic coordinates (latitude, longitude) of the border of the notified service area at each azimuth, which are extracted from the Graphical Interference Management System (GIMS) database container that was submitted to the BR when notifying a specific non-global service area.
+3 In case the notified service area of the GSO or non-GSO network/system at higher orbital altitude is not global, the maximum off-nadir angle θMax will vary at each azimuth according to the notified service area and there will be a specific maximum off-nadir angle associated to each azimuth based on the position in space of the FSS network/system at higher orbital altitude and the geographic coordinates (latitude, longitude) of the border of the notified service area at each azimuth, which are extracted from the Graphical Interference Management System (GIMS) database container that was submitted to the BR when notifying a specific non-global service area.

 with: